Dylan-Howard/Greek-Learning-App/docs/ideas/migration.md

 **Phase 4: Testing & Go-Live**

-1.  **Staging Environment:** Strongly consider creating a second Supabase project to act as a staging/QA environment.
-2.  **End-to-End Testing:** Rigorously test every feature of the application against your staging environment.
+1.  **End-to-End Testing:** Rigorously test every feature of the application against your staging environment.
-3.  **Pre-Launch:** Announce the migration and scheduled downtime/password-reset requirement to your users.
-4.  **Go-Live:**
+2.  **Go-Live:**
     *   Perform one final, full data sync from your Azure databases to Supabase.
     *   Update your frontend application's production environment variables to point to the live Supabase project.
     *   Deploy the frontend.
-5.  **Decommission:** Once you have verified the new system is stable for a few days/weeks, you can safely decommission your Azure Functions and databases.
+3.  **Decommission:** Once you have verified the new system is stable for a few days/weeks, you can safely decommission your Azure Functions and databases.
+4.  **Staging Environment:** As a next step, consider creating a second Supabase project to act as a staging/QA environment.